Shaders in Unity are used through MaterialsAn asset that defines how a surface should be rendered. More info

 Each Material will look a little different in the Inspector, depending on the specific shader it is using.
 The shader iself determines what kind of properties will be available to adjust in the Inspector.
 Material inspector is described in detail in Material reference page.
 Remember that a shader is implemented through a Material.
 So while the shader defines the properties that will be shown in the Inspector, each Material actually contains the adjusted data from sliders, colors, and textures.
 The most important thing to remember about this is that a single shader can be used in multiple Materials, but a single Material cannot use multiple shaders.

 There are a number of factors that can affect the overall performance of your game.
 This page will talk specifically about the performance considerations for Built-in Shaders.
-Performance of a shader mostly depends on two things: shader itself and which Rendering PathThe technique Unity uses to render graphics.
-Choosing a different path affects the performance of your game, and how lighting and shading are calculated.
-Some paths are more suited to different platforms and hardware than others.
+Performance of a shader mostly depends on two things: shader itself and which Rendering PathThe technique that a render pipeline uses to render graphics.
+Choosing a different rendering path affects how lighting and shading are calculated.
+Some rendering paths are more suited to different platforms and hardware than others.
 More info

 See in Glossary is used by the project or specific cameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info